chandresh87/reporting-system/README.md

 }
 ```

-* At the end job, Job listener has been called which fetches the list of ReportModel from Job execution context & pass that to PDF generator.
+* At the end job, Job listener has been called which fetches the list of ReportModel from Job execution context & pass that to the PDF generator.
 * PDF generator creates a PDF file having department cost data.

   ![Alt text](report_file.jpg?raw=true)